cephlot/cephlot/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on an Othello engine written in Rust
+- 🔭 I’m currently working on an implementation of The Ray Tracer Challenge written in Rust

 <!--
 **cephlot/cephlot** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.